miking-lang/miking-ipm/README.md

 install Dune and the following OCaml packages using **opam**: cohttp-lwt-unix, fswatch_lwt and fswatch.
 You can use this command to install the OCaml packages:

-	opam install cohttp-lwt-unix fswatch_lwt fswatch
+	opam install dune cohttp-lwt-unix fswatch_lwt fswatch

 ** Note: mac users might need to install fswatch with homebrew first:

 	brew install fswatch

-To install dune, follow the instructions on <a href="https://dune-project.org/">dune-project.org</a>.

 If you are using an old opam version, use the following commands to update it:

 	opam update
 	opam upgrade

-You can start the server for watching your file using this command and sourcing your **.mc** file (this would be if your file is in the root directory of the project):
+You can start the server for watching your file using this command and giving the path toyour MCore source file (this would be if your file is in the root directory of the project):

 	cd src/ocaml-server/
-	dune exec ./main.exe path/to/source.mc
+	dune exec ./main.exe -- path/to/source.mc [OPTIONAL -p PORT]

 This will prompt you to the port on your localhost on which the server is started, now if you modify and save the file which contains your models, it should generate a file called **data-source.js** and reflect the update in the browser immediately.
 The generated file will appear in the src/visual/webpage directory.
 Note that you must be in the ocaml-server directory to run the server.